x1nd3ng/x1nd3ng.github.io/_pages/Publications.md

 </a>

 > This page lists my publications and conference presentations.
-> For the most up-to-date list and citation metrics, please visit my Google Scholar profile above.
+> For the citation metrics, please visit my Google Scholar profile above.

 ---